 Quick, easy and packed with flavor, these Cashew Chicken Lettuce Wraps with Tahini Sauce are proof that healthy eating CAN be delicious!
-Ready in 20 minutes or less, these lettuce wraps are perfect for lunch, appetizers, dinner and everything in between!
+Ready in 20 minutes or less, this cashew chicken with tahini lettuce wrap sauce is perfect as a healthy appetizer, hearty lunch, light dinner and anything in between!

 AKA little bundles of edible BLISS

 Dainty, yet hearty, these wraps are good for your waistline, but won’t make you feel like you’re on that dreaded summer diet.

 Tender, juicy, crumbles of garlicy-gingery chicken sautéed in a creamy-dreamy, savory tahini sauce; topped with crisp water chestnuts, herbaceous green onions, crunchy cashews, and silky noodles all piled high in a refreshingly cool lettuce cup.

 Super easy, and seriously delicious, these little parcels of joy are perfect for lunch, appetizers, dinner and even breakfast if you’re a little daring like me. 😉

 ⬆️ Oh, don’t give me that look.
 YES, I had these for breakfast.
 I’m a savory breakfast kinda girl, and when something is this O-M-Gee GOOD, you NEED to eat it at every meal.

 Which lettuce is best for chickenlettuce wraps?

 My personal favorite lettuce for these (or any) wraps are either bibb or butter lettuce.
 Their broad leaves are sturdy and can hold a generous amount of filling without tearing or falling apart.